Baked Tofu and Veggie Bowls: A Wonderful Ultimate Recipe for Healthy Eating

 How to Serve

-To impress your guests and enhance their experience, consider the following when serving Baked Tofu and Veggie Bowls:- Presentation: Use colorful bowls that showcase the vibrant veggies and tofu.
+- Presentation: Use colorful bowls that showcase the vibrant veggies and tofu.
 An artistic arrangement adds to the visual appeal.

 - Additions: Offer toppings like avocado slices, sesame seeds, or a drizzle of sriracha for an extra flavor boost.